aosabook/500lines/template-engine/chapter.md

 <!-- [[[cog include("templite.py", first="def get_globals", numblanks=1, dedent=False) ]]] -->
 ```
     def get_globals(self):
-        """Compile the code, and return a dict of globals it defines."""
+        """Execute the code, and return a dict of globals it defines."""
         # A check that the caller really finished all the blocks they started.
         assert self.ident_level == 0
         # Get the Python source as a single string.